ujjwalpandeyjava/UserFaculty_ManagementSystem/README.md

 4. Different ways to contact the faculty.
 5. Different roles for different people.
     1. Admin
+        - Can create more users with different roles.
+        - Change the role of user
+        - Can delete user
+        - Update the user details
+        - respond to the queries.
+        - Add new Course
+        - Update old course
+        - Delete old course
+        - Update own detils
+        - View own details separetly
+        - View all the student list
+        - View all Faculty list
+        - View all user list at one place
-    2. Faculty
+    2. Student
+        - View own details
+        - Update own details
+        - Explore course
+        - Buy coures
-    3. Student
+    3. Faculty
-6. Adding details soon....
+        - View own details
+        - Update own detils
+        - View students list
+        - Buy course
+    4. Random user an all users
+        - Explore courses list.
+        - Use contact form for any query
+6. There are 4+ modes of payment
+6. And more.

-# To run project
+# How to run project in eclipse
-### Follow these steps to run app successfully in the ecilipse of you system.
+### Follow these steps to run app successfully in the ecilipse of you local system.

-- **Step 1 -** Download the repo in  zip format.
+- **Step 1 -** Download the zip format folder of repo of this project,
-- **Step 2 -** Unzip the folder on desired directory
+- **Step 2 -** Unzip the folder on desired directory,
-- **Step 3 -** Open eclipse with JDK-8+, and import the project in it.
+- **Step 3 -** Open eclipse with JDK-8+, and import the project in it,
-- **Step 4 -** Update the prject as "Maven Update" in eclipse
+- **Step 4 -** Add server to the project and update the project with "Maven Update" in run option of the project in eclipse,
-- **Step 4 -** Check all the properties and details of the app, once confirmed with no error follw next step
+- **Step 4 -** Check all the properties and details of the app, once confirmed with no error follow next step,
-- **Step 5 -** Now run app on web server
+- **Step 5 -** Run app as run on server,
-- **Step 6 -** The app will open in default browser, open it and use with the details provided.
+- **Step 6 -** The app will open in default browser, explor the app. **It's all done**
+    - Create an account,
+    - login with the details,
+    - forget details? use forget section or check your mail indox for the details you added while regestring.
+    - Explore coursed
+    - Check course details
+    - want to know more details? contact us.
+    - buy course, you classes will sone start